marioalpizarv/portfolio/ReadMe.txt

 area under the curve (AUC).
 Additional plots shown include: pair plots, box plots, violin plots, swarm plots and correlation heat maps.

-Linear regression is implemented with sklearn (CountriesGDPPerCapita_LinearRegression), including the study of some correlation between features.
-The R-squared score is used for evaluation, and the coefficients of each feature are shown to determine which are the most significant for the predictions.
+Linear regression is implemented with sklearn (Salaries_LinearRegression).
+The R-squared score is used for evaluation, and a scatter plot is shown along with the least squares straight line.

 Clustering is used as a method of unsupervised machine learning (KMeans_WineClustering).
 Inertia is used for plotting an elbow curve and determine the optimal number of clusters.
 The metric silhouette